FlavScents AInsights Entry: Ethyl Myristate (CAS: 124-06-1)

 5. Use in Fragrances

-In fragrances, ethyl myristate is used across various fragrance families, including floral, fruity, and gourmand.
-It serves as a modifier or background note, providing a creamy, smooth base that enhances the overall fragrance profile.
-Typical concentration ranges in fragrance formulations are from 0.1% to 1%, depending on the desired effect and product type.
+In the fragrance industry, ethyl myristate is used in various fragrance families, including floral, fruity, and gourmand.
+It acts as a modifier, providing a creamy, smooth base note that enhances the overall fragrance profile.
+Typical concentration ranges in fragrance formulations are from 0.1% to 5%, depending on the desired effect.
+Ethyl myristate contributes primarily to the middle and base notes due to its moderate volatility.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts